opensafely-core/ehrql/docs/explanation/output-formats.md

 ## Unsupported output formats

-These formats were supported in cohort-extractor, but are not by ehrQL
+These formats are not supported by ehrQL.
+They were previously supported by cohort-extractor, but that has been discontinued.

 * `.dta` and `.dta.gz` — Stata formats